JasurJamolovdev/JasurJamolovdev/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

 I am  Jasurbek Jamolov.
-I am a full-stack software engineer specializing in building high load back-end and front-end services, web applications, and systems using react and nodejs.
+I am a full-stack software engineer specializing in building high load back-end and front-end services, web applications, and systems using jqury and nodejs.
 I solve problems, automate things, help businesses and people to grow and improve life. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: